UPC EETAC Bachelor's Degree in Telecommunications Systems and in Network Engineering EEL

 b)

-Fig. 2b) Example especifications when used as music player.
+Fig. 2b) Example functions when used for phone, music and gaming apps.

 An internal switch S may be used to select left or right earbuds.
 For example S = '0' is the right earbud, S = '1' is the left earbud.